areeba622/DOMLab/README.md

 # DOMLab

-DOMLab is a browser-based DOM visualizer built with React and TypeScript.
-It helps developers explore nested HTML structures, inspect node details, and see live DOM interactions in an interactive landing page demo.
+DOMLab is a browser-based DOM visualizer built with React and TypeScript .Paste any HTML and DOMLab turns it into an explorable tree, synced live with a real rendered preview — click a node in either view to highlight it in the other.
+A built-in console flags common HTML issues as you go.

 <img width="958" height="473" alt="image" src="https://github.com/user-attachments/assets/e0a24ed7-f974-4bdd-a43e-ee1db8fe4bc3" />